RishiRaj22/icpc_follow/README.md

 * In Chrome go to Options > More tools > Extensions
 * Enable developer mode in top right corner
 * Click on 'Load unpacked' and select the folder coding_shout

+## Usage

+Just open the public ranklist of teams from the ICPC onsite contest.
+It will be reloaded constantly and you will be notified as soon as the followed team makes another submission.